The Gymnast, High Above the Ground Lyrics

 And the weather will hold

-It's been ever, so ever, so gray
+It's been ever so, ever so gray

-We're sounding out: it's a terrible, terrible tide
+It's a terrible, terrible tide

 As it lights upon your eye